 queues and debt come January.

-So this year, I’m keeping it simple.
-2016 has been good to me – it’s taught me to live with less, to make the most of what we have, and to make room for what really matters.
+So this time, I’m keeping it simple.
+This year has been good to me – it’s taught me to live with less, to make the most of what we have, and to make room for what really matters.
 We’ve been decluttering, down-sizing, planning… and that includes Christmas.

 How to simplify your Christmas: My 10 tips